 It is your ongoing responsibility to keep ECD updated with your most current contact information (name changes as well as email, phone, and address changes).

 What happens when you’re done with your studies?

 Once you graduate, terminate studies, or lose eligibility, your account will be adjusted to reflect your new status.
+You will need to complete a PIS (Personal Information form) upon graduation or termination of studies.
 For more information regarding what occurs after this, please see our Repayment and Cancellation Information Section.

 Education and Clergy Development seeks to development healthy, fit and effective ministers for a lifetime of ministry.
 We desire to see pastors who are able to overcome the stressors of ministry and flourish.
 Finances are the source of one of key stressors for clergy today and it’s why we are helping to tackle the issue of school debt and financial illiteracy.
 The Wesleyan Ministerial Loan-Grant program is one way we are seeking to do this.
 In additions to receiving funding for ministerial education, loan-grant recipients have the opportunity to complete the Financial Literacy requirement.
 After a recent survey we conducted of Wesleyan Pastors, their spouses, and key laity in their church, we are discovering more than ever the need for pastors to have adequate training in personal finances.
 For this reason, we have collected (and will continue to do so) a list of opportunities at our schools, our approved seminaries, and via other independent methods for developing the competencies of financial literacy.